 One of the benefits of aloe vera is that it is easy to use.
 Simply break off a small section of the leaf and apply the healing gel directly to sunburns, cooking burns or skin irritations.

 But take note, aloe vera leaves are poisonous if ingested!
+This goes for pets as well – aloe vera is toxic to dogs, cats and horses.

 5. English Ivy